Castling

 Wrapping Up

-You now know what castling is in chess, why it is important, and how you can do it.
+You now know what castling is in chess, why it is important, and how you can do this special chess move.
 Head over to our Lessons page to learn the other chess rules and concepts that will make you a better player.

 Castling in Chess Infographic